ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ```

 ### Using the Developer portal
-We do not explain all th steps because it has been done in previous chapters.
+We do not explain all the steps because it has been done in previous chapters.
-We sign in to the developer Portal, then select the FakeMagento V2.0.0 API, and click on Try it.
+We sign into the developer Portal, then select the FakeMagento V2.0.0 API and click on Try it.
 In the first step, we get the token.
-We select the MyMobile App application, then enter the client_secret, enter the username and password and click on the Get Token button.
+We select the MyMobileApp application, then enter the client_secret, enter the username and password and click on the Get Token button.
 It returns the Access Token.

 ![Test Get Access Token](./images/test-ropc-21.png)